 - my sister’s fiancé died suddenly (this was her 2nd fiancé to pass away..her 1st fiancé died a few weeks before our other sister’s death)

-- we lost our entire retirement savings due to a then trusted person’s foolish decisions
+- we lost our entire lifelong savings due to a then trusted person’s decisions

-- many key relationships I dearly loved deeply changed (grief can do that unfortunately)
+- many key relationships I dearly loved deeply changed (grief can do that)

 I felt incredibly defeated and depressed.